rw3iss/just-web/Readme.md

     RUN sudo npm install nodemon esbuild -g
     ##################

+Then enter the container, and in the terminal install the app preqrequsities:

+    npm install

 Then start the nodemon development watcher and esbuilder with:

     npm run dev